npr-nlp/npr-nlp-project/README.md

 All other necessary files can be cloned along with the rest of the project at the project's github: https://github.com/npr-nlp/npr-nlp-project

-Installations required: NTLK; Gensim; spaCy; the standard Pandas libraries.
+Installations required: NTLK; Gensim; spaCy; pyLDAvis; and the standard Python libraries.

 With these installations complete, and once the repository is cloned and the final csv downloaded, the notebook should run with no issues.